Extra TLC for Senior Pets

 Wellness exams are important for every stage in your pet’s life, but they are particularly important as your pet ages since that’s when more serious medical conditions are most likely to occur.
 At your senior pet’s wellness exam, your veterinarian will conduct a thorough physical examination, along with other diagnostic tests such as blood work (CBC, chemistry screen) and urinalysis.
 We may also perform X-rays or ultrasound to view internal organs, heart, and possible growths or tumors.

-Our Pet Annual Wellness Plans help keep your companion comfortable and healthy throughout his or her senior years, providing a longer life together with your family.
+Our Affordable Wellness Plans help keep your companion comfortable and healthy throughout his or her senior years, providing a longer life together with your family.